lspitzner/cabal-exec-install/README.md

 ### usage description:
 0. [optional] delete $HOME/.ghc and $HOME/.cabal
 1. add $HOME/.cabal/bin to PATH
-2. modify the MAIN section of the script to contain a "echo-install foo" line for each executable foo you want installed.
+2. modify the MAIN section of this script to contain a "echo-install foo" line for each executable foo you want installed.
 3. run the script.
 4. wait an hour while everything installs